The Third Principle

 of the very cosmos which we inhabit.
 The most comprehensive account of

-her vision for the future is contained in the epilogue of her major text,
+her vision for the future is contained in 'The Fourfold Victory' - the epilogue of her major text,

 The New Way.
 Using the timeless symbols of 'city' and 'temple,' Ms. Norelli-Bachelet